 This is the first step you need to take before beginning your home search.
 Choosing a lender you are comfortable with and who can also provide you with a much needed prequalification letter is imperative.

-I also recommend Chris Bass and Nicholas Andress with Fairway Independent Mortgage, Karen Fisher and Sean Wood with Nova Home Loans all of whom have worked with my past clients and have guided them through the loan process.
+I also recommend Danny Plattner with Peoples Mortgage Company, Nicholas Andress with Fairway Independent Mortgage and Chris Bass, and Sean Wood with Nova Home Loans all of whom have worked with my past clients and have guided them through the loan process.

 Here are some questions you should ask your potential lenders: